jpclark6/sendgrid_webhook_testing/README.md

 Set up a basic web app to authenticate the payload and print out the response.
 Cause an "open" event that doesn't include the special character and and view the result.
 Cause a click event that includes the "é" character.

+### Testing Signing and Verifying

+Using the starkbank/ecdsa-python package that the SendGrid python package uses to verify the messages create a private and public key, then upload the public key to the server.
+Create payloads that match the passing and failing payloads from above.
+Create signatures, then send to the server using the updated public key.

+Check the status of whether the webhooks are passing or failing.

 ## Results

+### SendGrid  Webhook

 The message that did not include the special character was correctly authenticated.
 The message that did include the special character was not authenticated.